Behind the Markets publishes independent research for independent investors.

 This is how we see things:

 1. We value independent and objective research: When it comes to separating propaganda from news, most investors don’t even stand a chance.
-And with the rise of the social networks, today’s investment propaganda is more sophisticated than it’s ever been.
+And with the rise of the social networks, today’s investment propaganda is more sophisticated than ever.
 That means the investments they recommend are more dangerous than ever.

 We have zero interest in the investment banking or public relations business.
 We do what we do because we enjoy it and we’re good at it.
 Know that we will never accept any payment, in any form, to recommend a particular stock to you.
 Period.